CAE Reading and Use of English Practice Test 4

 Alongside (adv) — near, next to.
 I walked alongside my friend towards the convenience store.

 Benchmark (n) — a criterion to measure something.
-IQ test is considered a standard benchmark for one’s intelligence.
+The IQ test is considered a standard benchmark for one’s intelligence.

 Ensure (v) — to make sure or certain.